nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 # Dataset level license
 The RDF resource of the dataset may optionally indicate a license that applies to thw whole dataset.
+If the dataset provides the licensing information,

+specifies it

 pecify a machine readable license that applies to all metadata